 Bob's Red Mill Corn Grits (also known as polenta) are a wonderfully easy dish.
 Corn grits are simply coarsely ground bits of degerminated corn.
 They have long been a traditional staple of both northern Italy and the American South that are usually cooked and eaten as hot porridge or cooked, then slightly cooled until firm and sliced into rounds.
 For breakfast, try corn grits served with milk and honey.
 For lunch or dinner, they're excellent topped with butter, cheese, marinara or gravy.
 Bob's uses only the finest golden corn for rich and flavorful grits that are sure to delight your palate any meal of the day.

-If you are dissatisfied for any reason, we'll give you a full refund and pay return shipping.
+Our lab evaluates every product to make sure it’s compliant with strict standards and government regulations, and we fully believe in and stand behind our products.
+If you’re dissatisfied for any reason, we’ll give you a full refund and pay return shipping.

 We are dedicated to offering the highest quality products at the best price.
 Find out more about how we ensure such a high standard in everything we do.Learn More